jonnonz1/nz-statute-book/acts/public/1986/commerce-act-1986.md

   (b) refuse to take an oath or make an affirmation as a witness; or (c) refuse to answer any question; or
   (d) refuse to produce to the Commission any book or document that that person is required to produce.
-(4) Any person who contravenes subsection (1) or subsection (2) or subsection (3) commits an offence and is liable on conviction to a fine not exceeding $10,000 in the case of an individual, or $30,000 in the case of a body corporate.
+(4) A person who contravenes subsection (1), (2), or (3) commits an offence and is liable on conviction to,— (a) in the case of an individual, a fine not exceeding $100,000:
+  (b) in any other case, a fine not exceeding $300,000.
-(5) Proceedings for an offence against subsection (4) may be commenced within 6 months after the matter giving rise to the contravention was discovered or ought reasonably to have been discovered.
+(5) Proceedings for an offence against subsection (4) may be commenced within 3 years after the matter giving rise to the contravention was discovered or ought reasonably to have been discovered.

 ### 104 Determinations of Commission
 (1) Any determination, clearance, authorisation, or decision given by the Commission under or for the purposes of this Act shall be sufficiently given if it is in writing under the seal of the Commission or is signed by 1 or more members of the Commission or by an employee of the Commission authorised for the purpose.